Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 It also bring us to a second consideration regarding the 'pastor's' home, or should I say homes.

 Elevation Church held its first service in February 2006.
 According to public records, Steven Furtick had already purchased a home on 2703, Ballade Drive in Matthews, a suburb of Charlotte.
 They bought the house in in September 2005 for $190,000 and didn't sell it until August 2012.

 Then, in November 2007, just a year and a half after Elevation opened its doors, they upgraded to a beautiful 5 bedroom, 3.5 bath, 3440 square foot home second home on on 11915 Jumper Drive in Mint Hill, NC. - another Charlotte suburb that again according to public records they paid $362,500 for.

-Besides which, well before his second home sold in December 2014, Furtick was already building the mansion he now lives in.
+Besides which, well before his second home sold in December 2014, Furtick was already building, or had already built the mansion he now lives in.